-DescriptionFamed SNES racer F-Zero got this N64 update.
+DescriptionFamed SNES racer F-Zero gets a 64-bit update.
 Gameplay remains essentially unchanged, race in a futuristic racing tournament on tracks levitated miles up in the air, against a selection of devious opponents.

 Gone are the entirely flat tracks of the original, having been replaced with tracks that twist, turn, loop, rotate and basically contort into the most crazy shapes you could imagine.
 One unique feature amongst almost all other racing games is the "X" tournament, where courses are totally randomly generated each time you start.